Robust Factor Number Specification for Large-dimensional Elliptical Factor Model: Preliminaries

 which implies that $\xi$ has no effects on $\Kb$.
-Note that $\xi$ determines whether the moments of an elliptical vector are well defined.
-Thus it's possible to relax the moment constraints for estimating the factor number by manipulating with $\Kb$. \cite{Han2017ECA} proved that $\Kb$ shares the same eigenvectors as $\bSigma$, while the relationship between eigenvalues of $\Kb$ and $\bSigma$ are more complicated, see equation (\ref{equ3.1}) for further details.
+Note that $\xi$ determines whether the moments of elliptical vectors are well defined.
+Thus it's possible to relax the moment constraints for estimating the factor number by manipulating with $\Kb$.
+Han and Liu \cite{Han2017ECA} proved that $\Kb$ shares the same eigenvectors as $\bSigma$, while the relationship between eigenvalues of $\Kb$ and $\bSigma$ are more complicated, see Equation (\ref{equ3.1}) for further details.

+{The multivariate Kendall's tau matrix was initially introduced in \cite{choi1998multivariate}, and is also referred as spatial Kendall's tau matrix in the literatures.
+It has been applied to covariance matrix estimation and principal component analysis in low-dimensional setting (see, for example, \cite{marden1999some,visuri2000sign,croux2002sign}), while Han and Liu \cite{Han2017ECA} and Fan et al. \cite{fan2018} investigated its statistical properties under high-dimensional setting.
+The multivariate Kendall's tau matrix in Definition \ref{def2.2} is constructed by ``spatial sign" and should be differentiated from the marginal sign-based Kendall's tau correlation matrix.
+The definitions of ``spatial sign" and ``marginal sign" can be found in \cite{visuri2000sign}.
+Recent studies in which marginal Kendall's tau correlation matrix is involved include but are not limited to \cite{mcneil2005quantitative,fang2002meta,lindskog2003kendall,Han2014Scale,He2017High,He2018Variable,He2019Robust}.}